Workers' Compensation -

 “Employee” means: Every person in the service of the state, or of any county, municipal corporation, township, or school district therein, including regular members of lawfully constituted police and fire departments of municipal corporations and townships, whether paid or volunteer, and wherever serving within the state or on temporary assignment outside thereof, and executive officers of boards of education, under any appointment or contract of hire, express or implied, oral or written, including any elected official of the state, or of any county, municipal corporation, or township, or members of boards of education.
 Ohio Rev. Code §4123.01(A)(1)(a).

 Every person in the service of any person, firm, or private corporation, including any public service corporation, that (i) employs one or more persons regularly in the same business or in or about the same establishment under any contract of hire, express or implied, oral or written, including aliens and minors, household workers who earn one hundred sixty dollars or more in cash in any calendar quarter from a single household and casual workers who earn one hundred sixty dollars or more in cash in any calendar quarter from a single employer, or (ii) is bound by any such contract of hire or by any other written contract, to pay into the state insurance fund the premiums provided by this chapter.
-Ohio Rev. Code §4123.01(A)(b)
+Ohio Rev. Code §4123.01(A)(1)(b).

-1. Identify and describe any “statutory employer” provision.
+- Identify and describe any “statutory employer” provision.

 Every person, firm, professional employer organization, alternate employer organization, and private corporation, including any public service corporation, that (i) has in service one or more employees or shared employees regularly in the same business or in or about the same establishment under any contract of hire, express or implied, oral or written, or (ii) is bound by any such contract of hire or by any other written contract, to pay into the insurance fund the premiums provided by this chapter.
 Ohio Rev. Code §4123.01(B)(1)(b).

-1. What types of injuries are covered and what is the standard of proof for each:
+- What types of injuries are covered and what is the standard of proof for each:

-• Traumatic or “single occurrence” claims.
+- Traumatic or “single occurrence” claims.

-“Injury” includes any injury, whether caused by external accidental means or accidental in character and result, received in the court of, and arising out of, the injured employee’s employment.
+“Injury” includes any injury, whether caused by external accidental means or accidental in character and result, received in the court of, and arising out of the injured employee’s employment.
 Ohio Rev. Code §4123.01(C).
 Village v.
 General Motors, Corp., G.M.A.D., 15 Ohio St.3d 129 (1984).

-• Occupational disease (including respiratory and repetitive use).
+- Occupational disease (including respiratory and repetitive use)

 “Occupational disease” means a disease contracted in the course of employment, which by its causes and the characteristics of its manifestation or the condition of the employment results in a hazard which distinguishes the employment in character from employment generally, and the employment creates a risk of contracting the disease in greater degree and in a different manner from the public in general.
 Ohio Rev. Code §4123.01(F).

-1. What, if any, injuries or claims are excluded?
+- What, if any, injuries or claims are excluded?

-“Injury” does not include: (1) Psychiatric conditions except where the claimant’s psychiatric conditions have arisen from an injury or occupational disease sustained by that claimant or where the claimant’s psychiatric conditions have arisen from sexual conduct in which the claimant was forced by threat of physical harm to engage or participate; (2) Injury or disability caused primarily by the natural deterioration of tissue, an organ, or part of the body; (3) Injury or disability incurred in voluntary participation in an employer-sponsored recreation or fitness activity if the employee signs a waiver of the employee’s right to compensation or benefits under this chapter prior to engaging in the recreation or fitness activity; (4) A condition that pre-existed an injury unless that pre-existing condition is substantially aggravated by the injury.
-Such a substantial aggravation must be documented by objective diagnostic findings, objective clinical findings, or objective test results.
-Subjective complaints may be evidence of such a substantial aggravation.
-However, subjective complaints without objective diagnostic findings, objective clinical findings, or objective test results are insufficient to substantiate a substantial aggravation.
-Ohio Rev. Code §4123.01(C)(1-4).
+“Injury” does not include: (1) Psychiatric conditions except where the claimant’s psychiatric conditions have arisen from an injury or occupational disease sustained by that claimant or where the claimant’s psychiatric conditions have arisen from sexual conduct in which the claimant was forced by threat of physical harm to engage or participate; (2) Injury or disability caused primarily by the natural deterioration of tissue, an organ, or part of the body; (3) Injury or disability incurred in voluntary participation in an employer-sponsored recreation or fitness activity if the employee signs a waiver of the employee’s right to compensation or benefits under this chapter prior to engaging in the recreation or fitness activity; (4) Injury or disability sustained by an employee who performs the employee’s duties in a work area that is located within the employee’s home and that is separate and distinct from the location of the employer, unless all of the following apply:

 If an employee is not working or has suffered a wage loss as the direct result of reasons unrelated to the allowed injury or occupational disease, the employee is not eligible to receive compensation under this section.
 It is the intent of the general assembly to supersede any previous judicial decision that applied the doctrine of voluntary abandonment to a claim brought under this section.
 Ohio Rev. Code § 4123.56(F).